-Therefore, the firm needs to record 63,04,800.00 as Net Revenue in its income statement and report the same to the bank.
+Therefore, the firm needs to record 63,04,800.00 as Net Revenue in its income statement and report it to the bank.

 Relevance and Uses

-Net Sales can be used for many purposes like if there is the difference between a company’s net and gross sales is more than the figure of the industry average, the firm may be offering lucrative discounts or they may be realizing a greater amount of sales returns when compared with their peers.
-While comparing income statements say monthly, that could help them identify any potential problems and look for viable solutions.
+Net Sales can be used for many purposes; if the difference between a company’s net and gross sales is more than the figure of the industry average, the firm may be offering lucrative discounts, or they may be realizing a greater amount of sales returns when compared with their peers.
+While comparing income statements, say monthly, could help them identify any potential problems and look for viable solutions.

-This has been a Guide to Net Sales Formula.
-Here we discuss how to calculate net sales along with practical examples and template.
+This has been a guide to what is the Net Sales Formula.
+Here, we explain the concept along with how it is calculated, examples, and its relevance & uses.
 You can learn more about financial analysis from the following articles –